metaborg/documentation/source/dev/maven.rst

 Proxy settings
 --------------

 If you are behind a proxy, please put the proxy settings in your ``~/.m2/settings.xml``.
-When you use the ``b`` script to build Spoofax, the ``MAVEN_OPTS`` environment variable is overridden to ensure the memory options above are supplied, so using the
+When you use the ``b`` script to build Spoofax, the ``MAVEN_OPTS`` environment variable is overridden to ensure the memory options above are supplied, so using commandline options in the environment variable for the proxy settings does not work.

 Spoofax Maven artifacts
 -----------------------